OPEC+ abandons oil policy meeting after Saudi-UAE clash | Headlines

 OPEC+ abandons oil policy meeting after Saudi-UAE clash

-OPEC+ ministers called off oil output talks on Monday after clashing last week when the United Arab Emirates balked at a proposed eight-month extension to output curbs, meaning no deal to boost production has been agreed.
-Saudi energy minister Prince Abdulaziz bin Salman on Sunday called for "compromise and rationality" to secure a deal after two days of failed discussions last week.
-But on Monday, four OPEC+ sources said there had been no progress and talks were called off, without a new date being set.
+OPEC+ ministers called off oil output talks on Monday after clashing last week when the United Arab Emirates rejected a proposed eight-month extension to output curbs, meaning no deal to boost production has been agreed.
+Saudi energy minister Prince Abdulaziz bin Salman had called for "compromise and rationality" to secure a deal after two days of failed discussions last week.

-The failure to agree on Monday means an expected increase in oil output from August will not take place, the sources said, helping to drive up international benchmark Brent crude, which was trading around 1% higher at close to $77 a barrel.
-Oil prices are at the highest since 2018 and have already prompted concerns inflation could derail a global recovery from the pandemic.
+But four OPEC+ sources said there had been no progress.
+OPEC's Secretary General Mohammad Barkindo said in a statement on Monday the meeting had been cancelled, without a date for the next one being agreed.
+The failure of the talks, which had partly been about an increase in oil output from next month, helped to drive up international benchmark Brent crude, which was trading 1.1% higher at above $77 a barrel.

+Some OPEC+ sources said there would be no oil output increase in August, while others said a new meeting would take place in the coming days and they believed there will be a boost in August.
+"There is no decision about August and discussions still continue.
+The market needs that oil," one source familiar with the talks said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)